waveupHQ/smartgraph/README.md

 # SmartGraph

 SmartGraph is a Python library for building stateful, multi-actor applications with Large Language Models (LLMs).
-Built on top of the phidata framework, it offers core benefits such as cycles, controllability, and persistence.
+It is built on top of the ReactiveX for Python (reactivex) framework and aims to provide a reactive, flexible, and maintainable system for creating complex data processing pipelines.

 ## Features

-- **Cycles**: Define flows that involve cycles, essential for most agentic architectures.
-- **Controllability**: Fine-grained control over both the flow and state of your application.
+Key features of SmartGraph include:

+- Declarative and reactive framework for defining workflows
-- **Persistence**: Built-in persistence for advanced human-in-the-loop and memory features.
+- Support for both simple linear and complex branching workflows
-- **Error Handling**: Robust exception hierarchy for precise error management.
+- Powerful state management capabilities
+- Multi-component support with easy integration of LLMs and pre-built toolkits
-- **Logging**: Comprehensive logging system for debugging and monitoring.
+- Compilation step for graph validation and runtime configuration

+## Principles

+1. Declarative and reactive framework design
+2. Simplicity in design and usage
+3. Powerful and flexible state management
+4. Multi-component support with easy extensibility
+5. Seamless integration with LLMs and pre-built toolkits
+6. Comprehensive error handling and logging
+7. Graph validation and safety through compilation step
+8. Support for both simple and complex workflow structures

 ## Installation